HSO104 - Foundations of Occupational Science and Therapy B

 Students will also participate in and observe practice in health and community organisations, developing occupational science and therapy skills and competencies.
 Students will be encouraged to draw on personal and fieldwork experiences to understand themselves as occupational beings and to begin the development of reflective professional practice.

-Failure of a fieldwork component in the Bachelor of Occupational Therapy will normally lead to exclusion.
+Failure of a fieldwork component in the Bachelor of Occupational Therapy will normally lead to failure of the unit and may lead to exclusion.

 Note: students must achieve a pass in both Part A HSO102 and Part B HSO104 in order to meet the prerequisite requirements of HSO202 and HSO205.